PatelVatsalB21/Dickson_Charge_Pump_28nm/README.md

 # 4 Stage Dickson Charge Pump using 28nm CMOS Technology
-This repository presents the design of 4 stage Dickson Charge Pump implemented using Synopsis Custom Compiler on 28nm CMOS Technology.
+This repository presents the design of 4 Stage Dickson Charge Pump implemented using Synopsis Custom Compiler on 28nm CMOS Technology.

 ## Table of Contents
 - [Abstract](#abstract)